-LA Ref No Criteria RAG Status 2016 RAG Status 2019 Evidence to support strengths Shortfalls Identified actions for Action Plan Note - These criteria are specifically about Playwork: Playwork is a highly skilled profession that enriches and enhances play.
-It takes place where adults support children's play but it is not driven by prescribed education or care outcomes.
-This includes both open access and out of school childcare settings 7 The Local Authority keeps up to date information regarding the playwork workforce across the Local Authority (this should include the number of playworkers, playwork management structure, qualification levels, training opportunities and volunteers) AMBER AMBER Currently, the council commissions the Torfaen Play Service to deliver the open access playschemes in the county and these use staff employed on a temporary basis.
+LA Ref No Criteria riteria are specifically about I RAG Status 2016 RAG Status 2019 Playwork i Evidence to support strengths Shortfalls Identified actions for Action Plan place where ad ults support children's play k of school childcare settings out it is no t driven by prescribed education or o care outcomes.
+This includes both open The Local Authority keeps up to date information regarding the playwork workforce across the Local Authority (this should include the number of playworkers, playwork management structure, qualification levels, training opportunities and volunteers) AMBER AMBER Currently, the council commissions the Torfaen Play Service to deliver the open access playschemes in the county and these use staff employed on a temporary basis.
 All the staff undergo a course of intensive training, with over 40 different modules delivered.
 This includes training for staff employed to deliver support for children with disabilities.
 The council also supports training for staff that work in the pre and after school clubs operating in the county.
 There is no play management structure as such within the authority - play sits in the Green Infrastructure & Countryside Section and staff from a number of different services - education, youth, partnership and engagement, social services & landscape all contribute towards play provision.
 In addition, many play opportunities in the Enhance our information base, including building a fuller picture of existing provision and the play workforce.
 Develop the community play framework for open access play provision.
 Identify any opportunities that might exist for transferable skills amongst the play workforce.
 Provide awareness training for elected members and senior officers to raise the profile of play within the council

 LA Ref No Criteria RAG Status 2016 RAG Status 2019 Evidence to support strengths Shortfalls Identified actions for Action Plan county are delivered by other agencies.
 The Local Authority supports all of the workforce to achieve the qualification level required by the Welsh Government's National Minimum Standards AMBER AMBER The Youth Service (MYS) provides core and mandatory training for all the provisions with which it is involved, this includes clubs that are run by paid workers and by volunteers.
-P The Local Authority supports the workforce to achieve the accepted qualification levels set out by SkillsActive RED RED There is no provision or resources within the council to do this Page 48 The Local Authority has a staff development budget ring fenced for play, including playwork RED RED There is no ring-fenced budget for play or for playwork The council does not have a Play Development Officer or any other full time play staff within its workforce.
+The Local Authority supports the workforce to achieve the accepted qualification levels set out by SkillsActive RED RED There is no provision or resources within the council to do this The Local Authority has a staff development budget ring fenced for play, including playwork RED RED There is no ring-fenced budget for play or for playwork The council does not have a Play Development Officer or any other full time play staff within its workforce.
 There is a comprehensive range of Continuing Professional Development (CPD) opportunities available for playworkers in the area AMBER AMBER The council promotes CPD to play workers, also providing underpinning knowledge courses - for example food hygiene, child protection and health & safety.
 The provision, whilst valuable, does not cover all play workers in the area and it cannot be classed as comprehensive.
 Training is available for volunteers and parents to develop their knowledge on skills in playwork AMBER AMBER The council has organised a number of training courses for volunteers and parents to deliver Street Play sessions in different parts of the county.
 There is no comprehensive provision in place The Local Authority includes playwork within its RED RED This is not the case at the moment.